OdairPanizziJunior/python/README.md

 # :fireworks: Welcome Folks! :fireworks:
-## This is my Python repository that contains that what I'm Studying
+## This is my Python repository that contains what I'm Studying